tars/tars/docs/en/images-processing.md

 Total we have two approaches: SVG for all where we can use it.
 For the rest prepare of PNG-images for those screens that you are going to support.
 For IE8 will simply rasterize SVG-image.

-**TARS supports two workflows ot working with SVG.
-You can get more info fom [docs about working with SVG](svg-processing.md)**
+**TARS supports two workflows of working with SVG.
+You can get more info from [docs about working with SVG](svg-processing.md)**

 ## Sprites including

 Images that can not be rendered in SVG is added up to 'static/img/sprite/96dpi|192dpi|288dpi|384dpi'.
 96dpi folder is for images to screens with dppx = 1, 192dpi folder is for images twice as much of the original, with the names of the originals.
 These images will be displayed to the screens with dppx = 2.
 And it's similar for other dppx.

-Used screens is configured in the configuration of the project.
+Used screens is configured [in the tars-config](options.md#useimagesfordisplaywithdpi).

-Including images to CSS-code is produced by a mixins (example on SCSS, mixins name and other input parameters for the different CSS-preprocessors are the same):
+Including icon from raster-sprite to CSS-code is produced by a mixins (example on SCSS, mixins name and other input parameters for the different CSS-preprocessors are the same):

 ```scss
 @include bg($png-image-name);         // Sprite with png-images including